lorees/ProblemChildAI/README.md

 ## Problem Child AI is a Wholistic Student Assessment System that Educators can relay on to give clear unbiased views of their student roster's real performance.
+Please our case study below.

 # Green Valley School District Proactive Student Support Initiative - Problem Child AI